 By combining scenarios, metrics, and checks, you can automate the updating, monitoring, and quality control of your Flow.

 Define Metrics and Checks on a Dataset¶

 First, let’s set up metrics and checks for the dataset.

 Navigate to the Status tab of the Orders_filtered dataset.

 Ensure that the Record Count metric is displayed.
 If it’s empty, compute it.

 On the Metrics panel, ensure that the Records count is automatically computed after a rebuild (click “Yes” in “Auto compute after build”).

 Now we’ll create a new check to ensure that the number of new customers is above a minimum value.

-Navigate to the Checks panel.
+Still within the Edit subtab, navigate to the Checks panel.